Agent Architecture / Foundation

 01

 Start with this video's job: This video argues that most popular 'AI OS' tutorials fail in real businesses because they chase flashy demos over reliability, accuracy, and predictability, then busts three myths — building agent front-ends for predictable paths, treating memory as one thing, and migrating everything into Obsidian — in favor of a constraints-first 'constraint builds the stack' approach.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Use case" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:23, where the video says: “implementing AI in our business, specifically around workflows and agents and whatever, you want to focus on them being reliable, accurate, and predictable.
 That is the backbone of your AI operating system.
 These pillars will form everything that...”

 02